siriniok/siriniok.github.io/_drafts/2019-10-07-technology-impact-on-discussion-culture.md

 Throughout the history of our civilization, the speed of long-distance communications tends to raise up.
 It started with messenger horses and pigeon post, and probably ended with video calls and chat messengers\[^1\].
 I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through brain-computer interface, you will probably agree that our communication technologies are fast enough for our daily needs.

-So nowadays we have everything in terms of speed and access, and that's what we usually call "the quality" of communication technology.
-But I want to talk today about one specific type of communication: a discussion; which is in my opinion is the most interesting and demanding type of communication.
+So nowadays we have everything in terms of speed and access.
+But the speed of communications impacts their quality?

+At first glance, the faster you can get or deliver a message, the better.
+But imagine that

 A discussion is a conversation or debate about some topic.
 In essence, it didn't change much in the last 2500 years.